Trails (series): Reception

-Trails has been praised for its worldbuilding and character arcs, with its scope and sense of continuity being compared to the A Song of Ice and Fire novels by George R. R. Martin, the Forgotten Realms setting for Dungeons & Dragons, and the Marvel Cinematic Universe.
+Trails has been praised for its character arcs and worldbuilding, with its scope and sense of continuity being compared to the A Song of Ice and Fire novels by George R. R. Martin, the Forgotten Realms setting for Dungeons & Dragons, and the Marvel Cinematic Universe.
 Despite the series' English localization being praised for their quality, their slow release pace has been criticized, with them tending to lag years behind the original Japanese games.
 The music written for the series by Falcom Sound Team jdk, the company's team of composers, has also been praised.

-Characters or other elements from Trails have been featured in crossover promotions with other games, including Monster Hunter: Frontier G, Chain Chronicle V, Dead or Alive 5, Fantasy Earth Zero, Langrisser Mobile, Utawarerumono: Zan, Valkyrie Anatomia, and a few Japanese mobile games.
+Characters or other elements from Trails have been featured in crossover promotions with other games, including Monster Hunter Frontier G, Chain Chronicle V, Dead or Alive 5, Fantasy Earth Zero, Langrisser Mobile, Utawarerumono: Zan, Valkyrie Anatomia, and a few Japanese mobile games.
 Characters from the series were also featured in a 2019 collaboration event with VREX, a virtual reality game arcade and café in Japan.
 As of 2021, a list of Trails characters was the largest article on the Japanese Wikipedia at over 440,000 characters.
-As of 2025, the series had sold over seven million copies worldwide.
+As of 2025, the series had sold nine million copies worldwide.